kopdigs/scrape-html-web/README.md

 Extract content from a static HTML website.

+_When you install Scrape HTML Web, no version of Chromium will be downloaded, unlike, for example, Puppeteer.
+This makes it a fast and light library._

+_Access to all websites is not guaranteed, this may depend on the authorization they have._

+_The library is asynchronous._

 **Note:**
 _two dependencies are included in order to work:_
 * [axios](https://www.npmjs.com/package/cheerio) - retrieve the web page
 * [cheerio](https://www.npmjs.com/package/axios) - manage content scraping based you have formatted selectors

 ## Installation
+To use Scrape HTML Web in your project, run:

 ```
 npm install scrape-html-web
+# or `yarn add scrape-html-web`
 ```

 ## Usage